Angus Young’s 1970/71 Gibson SG Standard

 The second change is the fact that there is no obvious cable going into the guitar.
 It is likely that at this point the SG had the wireless transmitter built into it, so there was no need for one.
 You’ll also notice a good amount of duct tape on the back of the body, which wraps to the front, and which likely held the transmitter in place.

-At this point also note how much the guitar is beat-up and worn.
-One part of the body appears to have been glued on to it (bottom, where the controls are).
-The finish looks all scratched up and dirty – which fortunately enables us to identify this guitar easier in future photos.
+At this point also note how much the guitar is beat up and worn.
+One part of the body appears to have been glued onto it (bottom, where the controls are).
+The finish looks all scratched up and dirty – which fortunately enables us to identify this guitar more easily in future photos.

 The old SG Retired